craigmcchesney/dp-support/docker/docker-compose/mongo-replica-set-single/README.md

 ## Overview

 This docker-compose file runs MongoDB in a single-node replica set configuration.
-It is useful for testing where a minimal replica set is required.
+It is designed for **external client connections** from host applications, MongoDB Compass, and other external tools.

+**⚠️ Important**: This configuration is optimized for external connections only.
+For testing Docker containers that need to connect to MongoDB, use the `mongo-replica-set-multi` scenario instead.

 ## Running